kerlosrady/ascobot/README.md

 Example for this repo (using /$HOME/your_repo_dir/ws/src as shared workspace):

 `$ ~/pal_docker.sh -it -v /$HOME/your_repo_dir/ws/src:/home/user/ws registry.gitlab.com/competitions4/airlab/stocking-challenge`

+In our case, this should be :
+`$  sudo ~/ascobot/pal_docker_utils/scripts/pal_docker.sh -it -v /home/hendaafia2/ascobot/ws/src registry.gitlab.com/hendaafia1/ascobot:latest`

 Now, any changes in ws/src will be still be present after you exit the docker image.
 Note that you still have to commit and push these changes to your repository yourself!